nsimon/ethereum-demo-scripts/README.md

   ```

 geth (latest)
-  * go-ethereum is a cli that can run and operate a full ethereum node
+  * A cli that can run and operate a full ethereum node
   * Implemented in go
   * Mines blocks
   * Generates ether